percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ### 9.1 Existing Clusters

-- `PerconaServerMySQL` CRs without `spec.mysql.bootstrap` continue to work identically.
-Defaulting in `CheckNSetDefaults()` sets the field to `{ mode: auto }`, which is equivalent to today's behavior.
+- `PerconaServerMySQL` CRs without `spec.mysql.bootstrap` continue to work as usual.
-- Existing system-user Secrets gain a new key `clustersetAdmin` on next reconcile after operator upgrade (gated by CRVersion check); the per-site operator generates the password if absent and creates the user via `ps-entrypoint.sh` on subsequent pod restarts.
+- Existing system-user Secrets gain a new key `clusterset` on next reconcile after operator upgrade (gated by CRVersion check); the per-site operator generates the password if absent and creates the user via `ps-entrypoint.sh` on subsequent pod restarts.
 Already-running pods do not have `clustersetAdmin` until they restart; this is acceptable because the user is only needed for ClusterSet participation, which is an explicit opt-in.

 ### 9.2 CRD Compatibility

 - The new `PerconaServerMySQLClusterSet` CRD is purely additive.
 - The new `spec.mysql.bootstrap` field on `PerconaServerMySQL` is additive, optional, with a default that preserves current behavior.
 - New status conditions are additive.
-- `make generate` and `make manifests` must be re-run; the generated CRD manifest under `deploy/crd.yaml` (or equivalent) picks up both the new CRD and the new field.

 ### 9.3 Operator Version Skew